triptych/dungeon-quest/dungeon_crawler_design_document.md

 Dungeon Quest aims to capture the essence of classic dungeon crawlers while leveraging modern web technologies for accessibility and performance.
 By focusing on core roguelike elements — procedural generation, turn-based combat, and meaningful progression — the game will provide engaging short play sessions with sufficient depth to reward mastering its systems.

 The vanilla HTML/CSS/JS implementation ensures the widest possible reach across devices and browsers, with an emphasis on lightweight performance that doesn't sacrifice engaging gameplay.
+As a completely client-side application with no server dependencies, the game can be hosted on any static file hosting service and played without an internet connection after initial load.
 This design document serves as a foundation for development, with the understanding that player feedback and technical constraints may necessitate adjustments during implementation.